 [tab:methods]

 Instead of relying on a single supervised learning method, we chose to use an ensemble approach where multiple model types are used in concert so that any congruence between them increases our support for that conclusion over another .
 The supervised learning methods used here are named in Table [tab:methods].
 Each of these methods makes different assumptions, treats data differently, and can produce different classification results depending on the nature of the data .
 For example, multinomial logistic regression is a type of generalized linear model, whereas random forest is itself an ensemble approach where multiple decision trees are fit to subsets of the full dataset and then averaged.
 The maximum set of possible predictors or features used for any model of our dataset is comprised of the first 25 principal components (PCs), scaled centroid size, the interaction between scaled centroid size and PC 1, and the interaction between scaled centroid size and PC 2.
 Additional interaction terms were not considered because of model complexity/sample size concerns.
-Size and the interaction between size and PC 1 were included as predictors to account for known ontogenetic variation in plastron shape as well as potential size differences between classes, even if this is unlikely .
+Size and the interaction between size and PCs 1 and 2 were included as predictors to account for known ontogenetic variation in plastron shape as well as potential size differences between classes, even if this is unlikely .
 These data constitute a “maximum set” because the best or selected models based on five-fold cross-validation need not, and likely will not, include all predictors possible (see below).
 Because our supervised learning models use PCs as predictors, this approach is in many ways analogous to PCA regression.
-PCA regression takes advantage of reduction and orthogonality PCs to improve regression fit .
+PCA regression takes advantage of the reduction and orthogonality of PCs to improve regression fit .
 Because the PCs of shape are by definition orthogonal, they can easily serve as independent predictors or features of class membership without fear of collinearity.

 We adopted a training and testing paradigm for selecting parsimonious models and estimating their overall error rates .
 Within-sample model performance is inherently biased upwards, so model evaluation requires overcoming this bias.
 With very large sample sizes, as in this study, part of the sample can be used as the “training set” and the remainder acts as the “testing set.”
 In this approach, following all cleaning and vetting, the data are split into a training dataset and a testing dataset.
 The former is used for fitting the model whereas the later is used for measuring model performance, a process called model generalization.
 For each scheme, we limited the model training and testing to only those individuals with class labels for that scheme.
 In this analysis, we randomly divided 80% of samples into the training set and the remaining 20% into the testing set.

 In classification studies, such as this one, a common metric of performance is the receiver operating characteristic (ROC) which is the relationship between the false and true positive rates .
-The area under the ROC curve (AUC) is the derived estimate of the model performance; AUC ranges from 0.5 to 1 which correspond to performance similar to random guesses and perfect classification rates, respectively .
+The area under the ROC curve (AUC) is the derived estimate of model performance.
+AUC ranges from 0.5 to 1, which correspond to performance similar to random guesses and perfect classification rates, respectively .
 Both ROC and AUC are preferable to simple classification accuracy when class membership is unbalanced, as it is in these analyses .
 The standard ROC and AUC calculations are defined only for binary classifications, which is not the case for our eight species and Emys complex datasets.
 To generalize this approach for situations with multiple response classes, we used an all-against-one strategy where the model AUC is the average of the AUC values from the multiple binary comparisons of one class compared to all others .